 AirAsia has a Fly with Family program wherein you can add up to a maximum of 10 eligible family members at any one time for a faster and more convenient flight redemption experience.
 The eligible family members could be your spouse, parents, siblings, children, grandparents, in-laws, stepparents, or stepchildren.

-Cebu Pacific Air’s GetGo allows a member (“Principal”) to nominate up to seven (7) other individuals (members or non-members) at any one time in a group known as Travel Group.
+Cebu Pacific Air’s GetGo has a Group Redemption feature that allows a member (“Principal”) to nominate up to seven (7) other individuals (members or non-members) at any one time in a group known as Travel Group.
 Once nominated, the Principal can use his/her GetGo points (from either his/her own personal balance or Earn Group Balance) towards redeeming reward flights with Cebu Pacific Air or Cebgo on behalf of the nominee(s).

 With Philippine Airlines’ Mabuhay Miles, you can transfer as much as 30,000 miles per year.